ubnetdef/lockdown-website/content/highschool.md

 ### How do I prepare?

 We have developed some instructional videos available on <a href="https://classroom.google.com" target="_blank">Google Classroom</a> to help you learn a bit about the technical infrastructure you will encounter at the competition.
-Please use a **personal Google account and code bgceeuh** to enroll in the classroom.
+Please use a **personal Google account and code zth4bq5** to enroll in the classroom.
 Due to limitations of Google Classroom, you will not be able to use this code with a Google Suite for Education account (i.e. your school account).

 ### Who do I contact for more information?